At a Glance

-No worries: load your Betternet VPN app, open Netflix, click the play button and…Sacré bleu!
-Blocked again!
+No worries: load your Betternet VPN app, connect to a server in the U.S., open Netflix, click the play button, and…Sacré bleu!
+It doesn’t work!

 Netflix has detected that you’re attempting to connect to their U.S. servers via your free Betternet VPN subscription.
-They have blocked it.
+They have blacklisted it.
 I guess it’s back to the Louvre.

-Or, you could always try a better VPN service that can reliably open access to Netflix.
+Or, you could always try a better VPN service that can reliably provide access to Netflix.

-Netflix doesn’t block VPN access to their servers merely to mess with your head.
+Netflix doesn’t prevent VPN access to their servers merely to mess with your head.
 The streaming provider is contractually required to limit out-of-country access to their content.

-Netflix is required by movie studios, television networks and other producers to block attempts to access content from countries where that content is not licensed for viewing.
+Netflix is required by movie studios, television networks, and other producers to prevent attempts to access content from countries where that content is not licensed for viewing.
 So, many of your favorite U.S. shows won’t be available on Netflix when you’re in another country.

-Netflix has become particularly adept at detecting when a VPN server is being used to access their service.
+Netflix has become particularly adept at detecting when a VPN server is being used to access its service.